 - 15oz can tomato sauce

-- 15oz can beef broth (plus more for heating)
+- 15oz can beef broth + more for reheating

-- 15oz can red kidney beans (with liquid)
+- 15oz can light red kidney beans, undrained

 - 1 teaspoon dried oregano